httpwg/http-extensions/draft-ietf-httpbis-priority.md

 time to receive the entire payload, plays an important role in perceived performance.
 Timings depend on resource size but this scheme provides no explicit guidance about how a server should use size as an input to prioritization.
-Instead, the follow examples demonstrate how a server that strictly abides the scheduling guidance based on urgency and request generation order could find that early requests prevent serving of later requests.
+Instead, the following examples demonstrate how a server that strictly abides the scheduling guidance based on urgency and request generation order could find that early requests prevent serving of later requests.